INTERVIEW WITH NIKITA [13th November 2017]

-I always knew, from the time I first saw Shila ji’s (my Gurus) in Mumbai.
+I always knew, from the time I first saw my Guru's in Mumbai.
 I knew I wanted my own premisis where people from all over could come and learn in one base.
 That dream came true in September 2011.

 How did you feel on the day you launched the studio?

 Complete.
 I remember staring at the sign outside for what felt like hours!
 Just looking at it in disbelief that it had my name on.
 When I cut the ribbon with my parents and the local mayor, we were all gleaming with pride.
 It was an accomplishment for us all.
 My parents had seen my dream grow over the years and were very proud to see it become a reality.

 What is the biggest compliment you have ever received?

 There have been quite a few.
 One was from a lady at an event I performed at who said “You are as good as, if not better than Meena Kumari” after I had performed a song from Pakeezah.
 But possibly the one that touched me the most was from a senior Brahma Kumaris sister who said; “watching you dance was like being transported to Baba (God).”
 Another was from Shila Ji who said that she got goosebumps watching me dance and that I had completely embodied her teachings and the spirit of dance in every nerve.
 Considering she hardly ever gives praise this was an amazing compliment!

 Do you regret not going to University and if so what would you have studied?

 I don’t regret it for the academic reasons, but I do feel left out when I see groups of friends together.
 Because I feel I missed out on that Uni life and experience.
 But at the same time I had the most amazing years in India so I cant complain!
 If I had gone I would have studied Musical theatre and most probably gone into the West End and done Broadway.
 I loved singing, acting and performing arts.
 I also enjoy writing so could have also gone into journalism or script wriitng.

 So if you did not become a dancer, you would have been…?